chris.wyman (at) acm.org

 A recent CV

-I am currently a Distinguished Research Scientist at NVIDIA Research in Redmond, Washington.
+I am a Director of Research in

 My dissertation covered real-time rendering with both raster and ray tracing, but I spent a decade focusing primarily on rasterization techniques, including refraction, caustics, global illumination, area lighting, soft shadows, and participating media.
 My work on sub-pixel accurate shadows became NVIDIA's Hybrid Frustum Traced Shadows.